Pylons/pyramid/docs/narr/events.rst

        print 'response', event.response

-You may configure these functions to be called at the appropriate times by adding the following to your application's ``configure.zcml``
+You may configure these functions to be called at the appropriate times by adding the following ZCML to your application's ``configure.zcml`` file:
-file:

 .. code-block:: xml
    :linenos: